ServiceStack/Bundler/README.md

     node bundler.js ../Content ../Scripts

-This allows you to define .bundles in any of the above directories.
-For illustration an example 'app.js.bundle' and 'app.css.bundle' text files are defined below:
+Now you can define .bundles in any of the above folders.
+For illustration an example **app.js.bundle** and **app.css.bundle** text files are defined below:

 **/Scripts/app.js.bundle**